Frances Power Cobbe: Life

-Cobbe formed a lesbian relationship with Welsh sculptor Mary Lloyd (1819-1896), whom she met in Rome in 1861, and with whom she lived from 1864 until Lloyd's death in 1896.
-The death affected Cobbe badly.
-Her friend, writer Blanche Atkinson, wrote, “The sorrow of Miss Lloyd’s death changed the whole aspect of existence for Miss Cobbe.
+In 1884, Cobbe and Lloyd retired to Hengwrt in Wales.
+Cobbe stayed there after Lloyd died in 1896.
+Cobbe continued to publish and campaign right until her death.
+However her friend, the writer Blanche Atkinson, wrote, “The sorrow of Miss Lloyd's death changed the whole aspect of existence for Miss Cobbe.
 The joy of life had gone.
 It had been such a friendship as is rarely seen – perfect in love, sympathy, and mutual understand.”
+They are buried together at Saint Illtyd Church Cemetery, Llanelltyd, Gwynedd, Wales.